The Truman Show: The Truman Show delusion

 Joel Gold, a psychiatrist at the Bellevue Hospital Center, revealed that by 2008, he had met five patients with schizophrenia (and had heard of another twelve) who believed their lives were reality television shows.
 Gold named the syndrome "The Truman Show delusion" after the film and attributed the delusion to a world that had become hungry for publicity.
 Gold stated that some patients were rendered happy by their disease, while "others were tormented".
-One traveled to New York to check whether the World Trade Center had actually fallen—believing the 9/11 attacks to be an elaborate plot twist in his personal storyline.
+One traveled to New York to check whether the World Trade Center had actually fallen, believing the 9/11 attacks to be an elaborate plot twist in his personal storyline.
 Another came to climb the Statue of Liberty, believing that he would be reunited with his high school girlfriend at the top and finally be released from the show.
 In August 2008, the British Journal of Psychiatry reported similar cases in the United Kingdom.
 The delusion has informally been referred to as "Truman syndrome", according to an Associated Press story from 2008.
 After hearing about the condition, Andrew Niccol said: "You know you've made it when you have a disease named after you."

 Possible sequel show

 Screenwriter Andrew Niccol had pitched a sequel show to The Truman Show.
 This was his pitch:

 There has been talk of doing a musical – believe it or not – or a series.
 When it's a different art form, I don't think it takes anything away from the original.
 In my version of a series, I thought it would be fun, if after Truman walked through the sky, the audience clamored for more (which you sense at the end of the film).
 I imagine there would be a network with multiple channels all starring a subject born on the show.
-If I set it in New York City, there would be girl living on the Upper East Side, a boy from Harlem, a kid from Chinatown, etc. Since they are all on their own channel and move in their own circles, they are never meant to meet.
+If I set it in New York City, there would be a girl living on the Upper East Side, a boy from Harlem, a kid from Chinatown, etc. Since they are all on their own channel and move in their own circles, they are never meant to meet.
 But at the end of the first season, the boy from Harlem and the rich girl find themselves drawn to each other.
 They both sense that the other is acting differently from anyone they've ever met ... because for the first time, they've met someone who is not acting!
 (In the second season, the Network would desperately try to kill off their romance.)